juclesaint17/data-collection-pipeline487/README.md

         '''
         user_click = self.driver.find_element(By.XPATH, xpath)
         user_click.click()
-This method finds a webpage by it xpath and click on it automatically, and most of others methods in the Scrapper class implement this function to perform some of their operations.
+This method finds a webpage by xpath and click on it automatically, and most of others methods in the Scrapper class implement this function to perform some of their operations.

 - Scrapper class for this project is the parent class, and others classes will inherit from it methods.